lyteword/chspurgeon-tod/volume-3/psalm-68.md

 **Verse 19.** *Blessed be the Lord.* It is not a little remarkable to see the saints so burdened and overcharged with the duty of singing his praise, that,

-1\.They are forced to come off with an excess of praise, and offer to praise him and even leave it, as it were, as they found it, and say no more, lest they should spill his praises; but, as Re 5:12, "Worthy is the Lamb to receive glory and honour, "though I be not worthy or able to give it to him.
+1\.
+They are forced to come off with an excess of praise, and offer to praise him and even leave it, as it were, as they found it, and say no more, lest they should spill his praises; but, as Re 5:12, "Worthy is the Lamb to receive glory and honour, "though I be not worthy or able to give it to him.

-2\.That they speak broken language and half sentences in their songs, when they are deeply loaden with the deep sense of his love, as *Blessed be the Lord, who daily loadeth us with benefits;* there is no more in the original but *Blessed be the Lord, that loadeth us.
+2\.
+That they speak broken language and half sentences in their songs, when they are deeply loaden with the deep sense of his love, as *Blessed be the Lord, who daily loadeth us with benefits;* there is no more in the original but *Blessed be the Lord, that loadeth us.
 John Spalding, in "Synaxis Sacra."* 1703.

 **Verse 19.** *Who daily loadeth us with benefits.* Though some may have more than others, yet every one hath his load, as much as he can carry.
 Every vessel cannot bear up with the like sail, and therefore God, to keep us from oversetting, puts on so much as will safest bring us to heaven, our desired port. *Ezekiel Hopkins.*